Before it happened to my own dog, I had no idea what acid reflux looked like — or that dogs could even get it.

 Fruit never precipitated a full-blown attack … only meat.
 Larger meat meals and fattier meats seemed more likely to result in an episode.

 We’re told enzymes in food are not denatured by freezing.
-But I sometimes thought I saw a correlation between bouts of acid reflux and Shiva’s eating meat that had been frozen … as opposed to meat that was fresh and had never been frozen.
+But I saw a correlation between bouts of acid reflux and when Shiva ate previously frozen meat.
+This differed from when he ate meat that was fresh and had never been frozen.

 Once you’ve seen acid reflux, you won’t miss it again.

-Formal diagnosis typically involves a scope to view the esophageal lining and rule out a hiatal hernia.
+Formal diagnosis typically involves a scope to view the esophageal lining.
+This rules out a hiatal hernia.
+It can form at the opening in the diaphragm where the esophagus joins the stomach.
+Dogs may show similar symptoms as they would for acid reflux.
 Sometimes vets will use other procedures, including an x-ray called an esophagram.
-This is done in conjunction with a barium swallow to check for ulcers and any narrowing of the esophagus.
+It’s done in conjunction with a barium swallow to check for ulcers and any narrowing of the esophagus.
+Barium is a dense mineral mixed with fluid and syringed down a dog’s throat.
+Then an x-ray shows its progress through the digestive tract to indicate any blockage.

 Vets may also suggest modifying the diet.
 They often recommend prescription dog foods using hydrolyzed or novel proteins.
 They believe acid reflux can be caused by intolerances to particular animal proteins.

-Some dogs find some relief with diets that are low fat and lowish in protein.
-Other owners try home-cooking meals to avoid preservatives and other ingredients that seem to trigger acid reflux.
-There’s a lot of experimentation and each dog seems to be different.
+Some dogs find a little relief with diets that are low fat and lowish in protein.
+Other owners try home-cooking meals.
+This avoids preservatives and other ingredients that seem to trigger acid reflux.
+Each dog seems to be different so there’s a lot of experimentation.

 The Problem With Drugs